 - Obtain and maintain appropriate insurance coverage and abide by any conditions imposed by the carriers.

-- Inform parents/guardians/families and any others who may need to know about their participation in the study abroad program, provide them with emergency contact information, and keep them informed on an ongoing basis.
+- Inform parents/guardians/families and any others who may need to know about your participation in the study abroad program, provide them with emergency contact information, and keep them informed on an ongoing basis.

-- Understand and comply with the terms of participation, codes of conduct, and emergency procedures of the SAIIE program, and obey host country laws.
+- Understand and comply with the terms of participation, codes of conduct, and emergency procedures of the SAIIE program, and obey Spain laws.